minakian/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: We add a new constraint, 2 boxes in the same unit, having a matching pair of possibilities, are not allowed in any other boxes of the same unit.
+As the puzzle is solved we are able to propagate this through multiple iterations.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: Similar to above, we add a constraint that the main diagonals are now a new unit to be solved in a fashion similar to the other units.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame